If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 If the property is meaningful to you, it can be hard to imagine selling it to someone else.
 By renting, you make it financially viable to hold onto a property even if you don’t wish to live there.

 Even if it is no longer suitable for your needs, someone else may find that your house is the ideal place to call home.
-If your property has amenities that set it apart from similar rentals and make it more desirable to tenants, you should consider renting your home instead of selling it.
+If your property has amenities that set it apart from similar rentals and make it more desirable to residents, you should consider renting your home instead of selling it.
 This is the key to having a successful rental.

 The top amenities searched for on Apartments.com are things like granite countertops and stainless steel appliances, outdoor spaces, walkability, an in-unit washer and dryer, and ample parking.

 If you can charge more in rent than you have to pay to cover your mortgage, insurance, and property taxes each month, you can make a profit and earn passive income on your rental.

 While your income will accrue slowly over time (compared to the amount you could get immediately by selling), your equity will also increase.
 Additionally, your home may increase in value.
 Each factor contributes to your overall profits if you choose to sell later.